nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 6. **Know when to stop**.
 Especially if you've already invested long hours.
 This is when you need to take a step back and think again.
 Can you bring 80% of the value in time, even if it's not perfect?
 7. **Some refactorings aren't worth it**.
 Legacy Code isn't perfect and that's fine.
 The game is about making it better, even if it's just a little bit.

-I don't think there is such a thing as "over-quality" because, to me, the best quality is when you find the perfect balance to keep solving people problem fast, without creating new ones.
+I don't believe "over-quality" exists if you consider the best quality is when you find the perfect balance to keep solving people's problems fast, without creating new ones.
 [The 4 rules of simple design](https://martinfowler.com/bliki/BeckDesignRules.html) are a concrete way to achieve that.